jim-schwoebel/allie/README.md

 ### ongoing

 - add in all model loaders from the model trainers
+- fix bugs associated with model loading with different model types (may require different configurations)
 - add in default_augmenters / get live into Allie
 - add in default_cleaners / get live into Allie
 - create docker containers for production for any arbitrary data type / specify to AWS, GCP, or Azure deployment (in marketplaces) / Flask with Auth0 integration for custom APIs (submit file --> get back model results)